paulzuradzki/til/python/pytest-mocks-fixtures-demo.md

-# Software Testing with Pytest using Mocks and Fixtures
+# Software Testing with Pytest Using Mocks and Fixtures

 # Problem(s)
 1) We want to test the behavior of a function that relies on some other unknown or dynamic thing (e.g., a user's home directory).